Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 Applying to SoK was not easy for me.
 I ran into my first challenge when I tried to create a new KDE Invent account.
 I thought there were some technical issues with the website, so I tried every day to create an account (you are limited to one account creation chance per 24-hour period).
 After a long wait, I reached out to SoK admin Johnny for help, and he assisted me in creating an account.
 I was really scared to submit my proposal because there was only one week before the submission deadline, but I trusted my skills and submitted it.
 So, keep in mind that “it is never too late to apply."

 The second challenge was team collaboration.
 Similar to me, there were 2 other contributors selected for this project.
-I was really new to KDE; at first it was hard to communicate with my other contributors; later on, we started to work really well.
-That’s all the challenges I faced during my contributions.
+I was brand new to KDE.
+At first it was hard to communicate with my other contributors, but later on we started to work really well together.
+Those are the main challenges I faced during my contributions to SoK.
 Challenges are never an end point; they are a stepping stone to move further.

 ## Thank You Note!